chr1sbest/blog.chrisbest/public/articles/psychology/sleep-tips.md

 **3) Lighting**
 -----
 The most influential external factor of sleep is **LIGHT**.
-The mere presence of light triggers a cascade of activty from your eyes to your brain to every corner of your body.
+The mere presence of light triggers a cascade of activity from your eyes to your brain to every corner of your body.
 To sum things up, the presence of light inhibits the production of *melatonin*, the hormone that is responsible for drowsiness (darkness -> sleepy).

 If the previous tips weren't enough to convince you, hopefully this will be the nail in the coffin. **Keep your cell phones and laptops out of your bed, especially at night!** Checking your cell phone in bed is similar to telling your brain the sun is rising and it's time to wake up!